ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/12-Tree-Models.md

 # About Decision Trees
 - With high interpretability and an intuitive algorithm, decision trees mimic the human decision-making process and are efficient in dealing with categorical data.
 Unlike other algorithms, such as logistic regression and support vector machines (SVMs), decision trees do not help in finding a linear relationship between the independent variable and the target variable.
 However, they can be used to model highly non-linear data.
 - A decision tree, as the term suggests, uses a tree-like model to make predictions.
 It resembles an upside-down tree and uses a similar process that you do to make decisions in real life, i.e., by asking a series of questions to arrive at a decision.
 - A decision tree splits data into multiple sets of data.
 Each of these sets is then further split into subsets to arrive at a decision.
-Let’s hear from Prof. Raghavan as he explains this process in detail.
 - It forms the base for Random Forest Classification Algorithm.
 - A decision tree uses a natural decision-making process, i.e., it asks a series of questions in a nested if-then-else structure.
 On each node, you ask a question to further split the data that is held by the node.
 If the test passes, you move to the left; otherwise, you move to the right.
 - The first and top node of a decision tree is called the root node.
 The arrows in a decision tree always point away from this node.